 Soil and Transplanting

-The plant likes well-drained soil in containers or the ground.
+The plant likes well-drained soil in containers or on the ground.

 When transplanting Agave Colorata, wash the soil away from the roots.

-Water the plant and keep the soil moist, but do not overwater it.
+Water the plant and moisten the soil, but do not overwater it.

 Grooming and Maintenance